What I've Learned After My First Year Of Blogging

 Let me explain this oxymoron.
 I will be the first to admit that I've been struck with blog envy a time or two...okay maybe three.
 There are many interior bloggers out there who are SO much better at this than I am!
 But I quickly learned that looking at matters that way is counterproductive and demoralizing.

 A piece of advice I always received growing up was: "Associate yourself with those who are where you want to be."
-So instead of envying those gorgeous, swoon worthy blogs and becoming stagnant, I study them.
+So instead of envying those gorgeous, swoon worthy blogs and becoming stagnant, I study them to figure out ares where I can improve, yet remain ME.
 Sure, their skills and resources are light years beyond mine.
 But by observing the best, I raise the bar for myself.

 4. Photography is the Life, or Death, of a Blog.
 It Matters.
 Learn it.